We asked Steve Sharpley – The Business Golfer – What Can you Learn From Your Scorecard?

 Golf is more than a good metaphor for life or a mirror for a person’s character away from the golf course, it’s a fantastic ‘game’ for learning how we approach getting better at something (or not).

-Most of what is talked about are keeping track of the ‘stats’ on our game: Fairways hit, greens in regulation, up and downs, the number of putts etc.
+Most of what is talked about is keeping track of the ‘stats’ on our game: Fairways hit, greens in regulation, up and downs, the number of putts, etc.

-Totalled 23 points and still grossed 39 for the first time on front nine.
-The back nine was not as brilliant, but a ‘solid’ 15 points leaving a total 38 points which still included two blobs.
+The back nine was not as brilliant, but a ‘solid’ 15 points left a total of 38 points which still included two blobs.

-When I replayed every shot later in my mind to see and record what happened, I noticed a pattern I didn’t see during the game or even straight afterwards.
+When I replayed every shot later in my mind to see and record what happened, I noticed a pattern I didn’t see during the game or even straight afterward.

 But I wouldn’t have spotted it unless I’d replayed the round later in my head, when I had some time/distance on it, to be able to review it from a helicopter perspective as just a neutral observer.

 This has led me to want to experiment a bit more with my ball position at set-up to see if this corrects the over-left bias that showed up.

 I’ve now realised that performing ‘a review’ of the working day in my business life, also leads to a better understanding of performance I learn from my mistakes.

 I’d encourage you to experiment with a delayed review of your round after a few hours, you might be surprised too.

 If we are not prepared to change things, I’m reminded of the well-worn phrase…